← Research

 raise

-Why BEGIN IMMEDIATE: Prevents upgrade deadlocks where multiple deferred transactions compete for write locks.
+BEGIN IMMEDIATE prevents upgrade deadlocks where multiple deferred transactions compete for the same write lock.

 import time